kstrafe/Cxy/documentation/demeter2.md

 * When your method takes parameters, your method can call methods on those parameters directly.
 * When your method creates local objects, that method can call methods on the local objects.

 This is not completely practical and ideal.
-To improve this system, we edit the law
+To improve this system, transform the law
 slightly:

 * You can invoke all methods on all types that are visible to you.